c-smile/async.hpp/README.md

 # Practical usage

-I am using [cpp-generators](https://github.com/c-smile/cpp-generators) and the async::task (combined with libuv for I/O) intensenvly in my [Sciter Engine](https://sciter.com).
+I am using [cpp-generators](https://github.com/c-smile/cpp-generators) and the async::task (combined with libuv for I/O) intensively in my [Sciter Engine](https://sciter.com).
 You can find [Sciter SDK](https://github.com/c-smile/sciter-sdk) on GitHub too.
 This allows me to keep Sciter small, fast and manageable.

 As of the robot pet project, read my [Refreshing AI basics …](https://terrainformatica.com/2018/10/10/refreshing-ai-basics/) article.